vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

  ::

-   update-rc.d -f <service name> remove : Disabling a service update-rc.d <service name> defaults  : Insert links using defaults, start in runlevel 2-5 and stop in runlevels 0,1 and 6.
+   update-rc.d -f <service name> remove : Disabling a service. update-rc.d <service name> defaults  : Insert links using defaults, start in runlevel 2-5 and stop in runlevels 0,1 and 6.

 * Systemctl : Control the systemd system and service manager. systemctl may be used to introspect and control the state of the "systemd" system and service manager.

  ::

-   systemctl : Present a detailed output about the different services running
+   systemctl : Present a detailed output about the different services running.

+   e.g.

+   systemctl status <service_name> - Status of the service. systemctl start <service_name>  - Start the service

 Programming
 ===========